Are you finding yourself at a crossroads, in your life or work?

 Today’s note is for you – a few loving reminders from me.

-- What matters most is what part of yourself you’re listening to.
+4. What matters most is what part of yourself you’re listening to.
 It’s easy to fixate on the question of which road to take.
 But a more generative question is about your thoughts about the possible paths: “What part of myself is speaking here?
 Is that the voice of fear?
 Of self-doubt?
 Or is that coming from my inner wisdom?
 My aspirations?
 My values?”
-(For help discerning which voice is which, grab a journaling worksheet here.)

 Want more support navigating a crossroads?
 Download the Playing Big: Navigating a Crossroads journaling worksheet here.